docker/getting-started/docs/tutorial/image-building-best-practices/index.md

 ## Recap

 By understanding a little bit about how images are structured, we can build images faster and ship fewer changes.
+Scanning images gives us confidence that the containers we are running and distributing are secure.
 Multi-stage builds also help us reduce overall image size and increase final container security by separating build-time dependencies from runtime dependencies.